 One more step before putting the cakes in the oven!
 You need some insulation outside the cake.
 This will help the cakes rising evenly and the outside will not bake too quick compared to the middle.
 No more dome cakes!
 No more dry edges!
+You can read more about how to bake flat cakes on our other blog.
 If you want to know how to make sure the cake will have a nice edge and release easily from the mould, read about the cake goop.

 I use the foil and wet paper towels method.
 Read the comparison between 5 methods on Craftsy website to find the one that works best for you. *UPDATE* Since I first wrote that post, I treated myself to Wilton baking strips.
 Easier to use 😉 * 2nd UPDATE* After one year, my baking strips were in a bad shape….
 I now use wet towels that I warp around the moulds and attach with a security pin.
 The results are a-m-a-z-i-n-g !!!

 The cakes need to be on different racks to enhance the air flow and heat distribution in the oven.
 Put them off center but not too close to the sides.
 One of the cake on the middle rack and the second cake on the bottom rack of the oven.